redsh4de/monero-site/src/content/moneropedia/en/ringsignatures.md

 ---
-summary: 'a group of cryptographic signatures with at least one real participant, but no way to tell which in the group is the real one as they all appear valid'
+summary: "a group of cryptographic signatures with at least one real participant, but no way to tell which in the group is the real one as they all appear valid"
 title: Ring Signatures
 terms: ["ring-signature", "ring-signatures"]
 ---